r-lib/ragg/cran-comments.md

-This is a small patch release fixing a single issue that in some rare circumstances can result in system crashes.
+This submission does not fix the outstanding CRAN ASAN issue as the nature of it is still being investigated.
+However, fixes a single issue that in some rare circumstances can result in system crashes.
+Because of the severity of the bug I urge CRAN to consider moving forward with releasing this submission while the ASAN issue is being investigated.

 ## Test environments